canonical/certification-docs/Policy_Guide.rst

 Regression Testing
 ------------------
-The Certification Team performs regression testing on a pool of certified hardware at each Point Release and Interim Release.
+The Certification Team performs regression testing on a pool of certified hardware on a regular cadence to ensure and improve the quality of Ubuntu SRU kernels and point releases.
 Partners should likewise include a regression testing component in their own testing programs.

-The Certification Team runs regression testing on hardware contained in the Certification Lab and in the OIL programme.
+The Certification Team runs regression testing on hardware contained in the Certification Lab.

 The pool of hardware tested by the Certification Team for each release rotates so not every model is tested on every release.